Internet Service for Your Fort Collins Home

 Fort Collins Connexion’s symmetrical gigabit service will change the way you and your family use the internet.
 By utilizing “symmetrical speeds” with the same speed for uploads as downloads, Connexion offers the fastest residential service available.
 Spotty or lagging service is a thing of the past, no matter how many devices you have running at once.
 As your home-grown Fort Collins internet provider, we’ve made it our mission to leave those interruptions in the past.

 With Connexion’s residential services, you can use the internet and its countless solutions and applications, efficiently and affordably.

 Explore Residential Services

 Community-driven and community-owned, Connexion takes pride in being the only Fort Collins internet provider that delivers gigabit-speed fiber internet, local tv, and home phone service to fit your needs with transparent pricing and no long-term contracts.

 Fort Collins’ Digital Inclusion Program

-Our Digital Equity Program allows us to provide service to our entire community by ensuring income-qualified residents receive the same gigabit-speed internet at a reduced rate.
+Our Digital Inclusion Program allows us to provide service to our entire community by ensuring income-qualified residents receive the same gigabit-speed internet at a reduced rate.
 Learn More.